CJEU - C-645/19 - Facebook Ireland and others v Gegevensbeschermingsautoriteit

 V. In the fifth place, the Court recognized the direct effect of the provision of the GDPR, with the result that a DPA may rely on that provision in order to bring or continue a legal action against private parties, even where that provision has not been specifically implemented in the legislation of the Member State concerned (§113).

 VI.
 The Court declared the sixth question inadmissible since the question referred bears no relation to the actual facts of the main proceedings or their purpose, and concerns a hypothetical problem.

 Comment[edit | edit source]

 Since most large data processing companies are located in Ireland, it is the Irish Data Protection Commissioner who is often responsible for investigating and sanctioning GDPR violations.
 Seeing the huge backlog that this authority is facing and the lack of decisions it took so far, this decision confirms that other SA can be competent and can act in very specific circumstances.
-As conclusion, the CJEU confirms the wording of the GDPR with no surprise: the non lead SA cannot circumvent the Lead SA by filing a judicial action before the courts.
-They can only do that when the exception to the one stop shop mechanism apply (Article 55(2), Article 56(2), and Article 66).
+As a conclusion, the CJEU confirms the wording of the GDPR with no surprise: the non lead SA cannot circumvent the Lead SA by filing a judicial action before the courts.
+They can only do that when one of the exceptions to the one stop shop mechanism applies (Article 55(2), Article 56(2), or Article 66).
 It interesting to note that the Court confirms that a SA can adopt an urgent decision under Article 66 GDPR when the lead SA fails to respond to provide mutual assistance within a month as per Article 61(8) GDPR.

 Further Resources[edit | edit source]